 Unsecured televisions can topple and cause child injury and even death.
 Learn how to prevent this.

-“If you purchase a new TV for the game, or if you have one at home that is not secured, it is crucial to properly secure it to prevent tipping,” said Purnima Unni, MPH, CHES, Pediatric Trauma Injury Prevention Program manager at Children’s Hospital.
+“If you purchase a TV for the game, or if you have one at home that is not secured, it is crucial to properly secure it to prevent tipping,” said Purnima Unni, MPH, CHES, Pediatric Trauma Injury Prevention Program Manager at Monroe Carell Jr. Children’s Hospital at Vanderbilt.

-“During the excitement and distractions of an exciting game or a noisy gathering, it is too easy for a quick-moving child to pull over an unsecured television,” Unni said.
+“During the excitement and distractions of an exciting game or a noisy gathering, it is easy for a quick-moving child to pull over an unsecured television.”